-Interview with coach Dejuan Peart (Biofit Calgary)
+Interview with Biofit coach Dejuan Peart (Calgary, Canada)

-Biofit certified coach Dejuan Peart works out of our Calgary outpost and is an experienced trainer, ex-basketball player and all-round movement machine who took to our method like a duck to water in no time at all.
+Biofit certified coach Dejuan Peart works out of Calgary and is an experienced trainer, ex-basketball player and all-round movement machine who took to our method like a duck to water in no time at all.
 Here we dig into his weekly training and dietary regime, amongst other things.

 Q: What sports or movement practices have been of most influence on you up to now?

 I dedicated a majority of my life to Basketball... in doing so, I developed an understanding of using my bodyweight to jump-run-land and rotate.
 Since then, I've gained a broader perspective in the way I connect with my body.
 Today my foundation is bodyweight movement, also known as calisthenics, using my body as resistance...so Parkour, gymnastics, dance and many more have been a strong influence on me.

 Q: What coaching qualifications do you currently have?